Harry Potter & the Philosopher's Stone: Take Two

 Professor Snape and Professor McGonagall looked on with amazement at the results.
 A small replica of the House Cup appeared in front of both of them.
 Snape discovered, much to his amusement, that they appeared to be full of Ogden's Firewhiskey.

 Harry had almost forgotten that the exam results were still to come, but come they did.
-All seven of them received good marks; Hermione, of course, game top of the year.
-Even Neville scarped through, his good Herbology mark making up for the abysmal Potions one.
-They had hoped that Goyle, who was almost as stupid as he was vicious, might be thrown out, but he had passed too.
+All seven of them received good marks; Hermione, of course, came in at top of the year.
+Even Neville scraped through, his most excellent Herbology mark making up for the abysmal Potions one.
+They had hoped that Goyle, who appeared almost as stupid as he was vicious, might be thrown out, but he had passed as well.

 Suddenly, their wardrobes were empty, their trunks packed, notes were handed out to all students, warning them not to use magic over the holidays; Hagrid was there to take them down to the fleet of boats that sailed across the lake; they were boarding the Hogwarts Express; talking and laughing as the countryside became greener and tidier; eating Bertie Bott's Beans as they sped past Muggle towns; pulling off their wizard robes and putting on jackets and coats; pulling into platform nine and three-quarters at King's Cross Station.